-Examination of the motivation for establishing the commercial entrepreneur revealed that sometimes the village itself promoted commercial enterprise.
-The village's motivation was understood to come from two sources: one is purely business, promoting the village’s commercial relations with external companies via the help of entrepreneurs from the village who are linked between the villages and the external company, this contributes to the economic infrastructure and profits of the village.
-The second one combines economic and social considerations and perceives the services offered in the village as bolstering the well-being of the residents and their satisfaction with life in the small and remote village (Wilson et al., 2022).
-The economic and pandemic crises required organizational and economic changes that translated primarily into the privatization of what had previously been part of the collective and was part of organization change.
-Thus, the solution of transforming some of the services once supplied by the village into commercial enterprises ensured the continued existence of these services and the continued quality of life of the residents; in addition, it allowed professionals to continue operating in their chosen field while developing their professional and commercial status.
+Examining the motivation for establishing a commercial enterprise revealed that sometimes villages promoted commercial enterprises.
+The village's motivation was understood to come from two sources: one was purely business; promoting the village’s commercial relations with external companies via the help of entrepreneurs from the village who are linked with an external company.
+Such arrangements contribute to the economic infrastructure and profits of the village.
+The second motivator combines economic and social considerations such that entrepreneurial services are perceived as bolstering the well-being of village residents and their life satisfaction (Wilson et al., 2022).
+The economic and pandemic crises required organizational and economic changes that translated primarily into the privatization what previously had been part of the collective.
+Thus, transforming some services once supplied by the village into commercial enterprises ensured their continued existence and the continued quality of life of the residents; in addition, it allowed professionals to continue operating in their chosen field while developing their professional and commercial status.

-The analysis of the findings emphasizes the meaning of belonging to the local community, based on the knowledge that the community will be attentive to the basic needs of the community member.
+Our findings highlight the meaning of belonging to the local community, based on the knowledge that the community will be attentive to the basic needs of residents.
 During the economic and social crises, personal security was compromised due to uncertainties regarding the future of the local communities.
-This study indicates that local social enterprises have the ability to fill the needs of community members and contribute to the renewed growth of a sense of belonging and security for community members.
+We found that local social enterprises are able to fill the needs of community members and contribute to the renewed growth of a sense of belonging and security.
 The research shows that these initiatives build security anchors in the new community fabric and a sense of the community's ability to deal with crises.

-The novel information that emerges from our findings involves the relationships between the entrepreneur and the village that lies far from the city, which differ from relationships experienced by entrepreneurs in villages closer to large cities or those experienced by entrepreneurs working in the city.
-The availability of enterprises with professional services and products in the village allows village officials to take advantage of and utilize those easily accessible professional services.
-This contributes to their ability to provide answers to the demands of the local residents.
-Therefore, in reference to the three levels of economic change in rural villages: micro, meso, and macro (Berg & Ihsrom, 2019), these enterprises mainly affect the micro level, the level of the individual villages, and those villages adjacent to it, and less so the meso-level and macro-levels of the region and the council.
-The location of the commercial enterprise in the village encourages the residents to utilize it and consume its services.
-In this way, they support the findings of previous studies (Anderson & Gaddefors, 2016; Ganany-Dagan, 2022), about the contribution of small businesses to deepening a renewed sense of belonging and meaning in the rural settlement.
-These findings add to the importance of the synergy between entrepreneurial stakeholders and role holders in the village regarding the promotion of these enterprises.
+The novel information that emerges from our findings involves the relationships between entrepreneurs and remote villages, which differ from relationships experienced by entrepreneurs in villages closer to large cities or those experienced by entrepreneurs working in the city.
+The availability of enterprises with services and products allows village officials to utilize those easily accessible professional services thus contributing to their ability to meet the demands of local residents.
+Therefore, in reference to the three levels of economic change in rural villages: micro, meso, and macro (Berg & Ihsrom, 2019), these enterprises mainly affect the micro level (i.e., individual villages and those adjacent), and less so the meso-level and macro-levels (i.e., region and council).
+The existence of commercial enterprises in the village encourages residents to utilize its services.
+This finding is consistent with previous studies (Anderson & Gaddefors, 2016; Ganany-Dagan, 2022) on the contribution of small businesses to deepening a renewed sense of belonging and meaning in the rural settlement.
+These findings emphasize the importance of the synergy between entrepreneurial stakeholders and the village regarding the promotion of these enterprises.